Kidswatter/Kidsybot/FAQ.md

 ## Can the bot be in multiple voice channels?

 Not currently.
 Soon :tm:.
+This requires `Bot` accounts, which aren't finished yet.

 ## `[s16le @ 0x2c50f80] Application provided invalid, non monotonically increasing dts to muxer in stream 0: 2216 >= 2191`

-Not a problem, this is just ffmpeg complaining about bad audio files.
-This wont affect you or your bot at all.
-I promise.
+This isn't an error, just ffmpeg complaining about something in the audio data.
+You can ignore this.